Gaps and Silences in Archives and Special Collections

 Kennedy Library, Cal Poly

-University Archives staff have digitized many of the materials in University Archives and provide public online access to these materials.
-They are found in two free, public databases: Digital Commons and University Archives Online Collections.
+Archives staff have digitized many of the materials in University Archives and provide free public online access to these materials.
+They are found in two databases: Digital Commons and University Archives Online Collections.

 Use quotation marks to search a phrase.
 Searching "International Students" will search for that phrase, rather than any use of international AND student.